54F-A/pinterest-data-pipeline175/README.md

 This project involves the creation of a robust data pipeline designed for extracting and processing data from an AWS-hosted database, specifically focusing on Pinterest data.
 The pipeline is engineered to manage large datasets, construct efficient data pipelines, and integrate with real-time data processing tools using AWS and Kafka.

 By leveraging Spark for data processing and AWS S3 for storage, the project ensures scalability and real-time data handling capabilities.
 The integration of Kafka for data transfer further enhances the pipeline's efficiency, making it a valuable tool for understanding and analysing large-scale data.

+Cleaned data from the dataframes using Spark on Databricks & used the Databricks platform to query the data.
+Specific transformations included replacing empty and irrelevant entries with None, ensuring numeric data types for relevant columns, and reordering columns for better organisation.
+For the Pinterest posts, this involved standardising follower counts, extracting save location paths, and renaming the index column.
+Geolocation data was enhanced by creating coordinate arrays and converting timestamps, while user data was streamlined by combining names and converting join dates.

+### AWS Data Pipeline Workflow

 __AWS Resource Configuration__: